Skip to main content

 Routing

 Deliver messages using priority routing through a single channel or by broadcasting across multiple channels at once.
-Courier automatically selects the optimal route for each message.
+Courier automatically selects the right route for each message based on your configuration.

 User Preferences